Phoebe Waller-Bridge: Career

-Early work and breakthrough (2007–2015)

 Waller-Bridge's performing credits begin in theatre in 2007.
 At that time, she co-founded the DryWrite Theatre Company with Vicky Jones.
 They are co-artistic directors of the company.
 The two women met and became friends while working on theatre productions.
 Among her acting theatre credits are the 2009 productions Roaring Trade at Soho Theatre and Rope at the Almeida Theatre.
 She performed in a production of Noël Coward's Hay Fever in 2011 and Mydidae in 2012.
 Waller-Bridge then wrote and starred in Fleabag, which she first performed as part of the London Storytelling Festival on 25 November 2012.
 The first full version of Fleabag premiered at the Edinburgh Fringe Festival in 2013.
 She later wrote the short plays production Good.
 Clean.
 Fun.
 Waller-Bridge returned to the stage for further productions of Fleabag between 2013 and 2019.

 Waller-Bridge began her screen career in 2009, playing roles in short films and in individual episodes of television sitcoms and dramas.
 Her early television appearances include the 2011 film The Night Watch, as well as Bad Education and Coming Up in 2013 and Blandings in 2014.
 She had supporting roles in The Café from 2011 to 2013 and in the second season of the crime drama series Broadchurch in 2015.
 Her first feature length theatrical film roles were in 2011 for Albert Nobbs and The Iron Lady.
 Her role in Albert Nobbs had her cast alongside Emerald Fennell, to whom she would later hand off showrunner duties for Killing Eve.

 Waller-Bridge has voice acted for several BBC Radio plays, such as 2013's Vincent Price and the Horror of the English Blood Beast, in which she played actress Hillary Dwyer, and a 2014 adaptation of an Agatha Christie story.
 She has provided narration in short films, including a 2015 television documentary on dating apps and a 2016 Christmas themed animated short film.
 She has also voiced ads for companies such as The Cotswold Company, Warburtons, Gordon's Gin, Trainline, Travel Republic, Kuoni Travel, and Tropicana.